ChrisEssery/group-project/Portfolio/Background.md

 ### Public health concerns

 There are several public health concerns linked to loneliness and isolation.
 Let's begin by looking at the health issues.
-The health issues associated with loneliness and isolation range from high blood pressure and suppressed immune function to heart disease, body aches and pains, and headaches.
+The health issues associated with loneliness and isolation range from high blood pressure and suppressed immune function to heart disease, body aches and pains, and insomnia.

 The second health concern is mental health issues.
 These issues often arise when a person is lonely and isolated.
 Typically, they will experience increased levels of negative emotions such as anxiety and depression.
 This is a very serious and significant effect and is closely interconnected with health issues since the adverse effects of poor mental health often impact a person's physical health.
 This is because poor mental health can lead to a lack of motivation to prioritise self-care and a reduced desire to go outside.
 The former is linked to the above-mentioned health issues and the latter can lead to melatonin suppression which is linked to insomnia.